-15 Things Gen X Kids Did in the 1980s That Are Now Obsolete
+16 Things I Did as a Gen X Kid in the 1980s That Have Become Obsolete

 Life was a little different in the 1980s without the technology and safety protocols that are in place today.

-As a Gen X kid, there are things that kids these days are unlikely to experience.
+As a Generation X kid, there are things I did that have become obsolete.

-Kids may be aware of these things from their parents or grandparents.
+Kids these days may be aware of these things from their parents or grandparents.
 Or it’s possible they never heard of them at all.

 Using a Rotary Phone